Brooke0223/CS_Dashboard/README.md

 - Geospatial visualizations showcasing prescription hotspots across different regions in Michigan.
 - Trends analysis to identify potential shifts in prescribing practices and their implications.
 - User-friendly interface that allows users to customize and filter data according to their specific interests.
-- Integration potential with educational curricula for a hands-on learning experience.

 ## Datasets